BestJuly/Pretext-Contrastive-Learning/readme.md

 # Pretext-Contrastive Learning: Toward Good Practices in Self-supervised Video Representation Leaning
 > [arXiv paper](https://arxiv.org/pdf/2010.15464.pdf)

-Codes are in refactoring.

-Currently support PCL(VCP), the performance after refactoring is in evaluation ...
+Currently support PCL(VCP).
 For VCOP and 3DRotNet, codes are still in refactoring.

-Coming soon ...
+A sentence to conclude this paper:
+**if you are developing novel pretext task-based methods for video self-supervised learning, do not hesitate to combine contrastive learning loss, which is simple to use and can boost the performance.**

 ## Highlights